jijiduc/mdmv-puzzle-solver/README.md

 When capturing images of puzzle pieces, we should:

 - Minimize variability in photovolumetric parameters
-- Use a unified background color that contrasts with the puzzle pieces (especially important for monochrome puzzles)
+- Use a unified background color that contrasts with the puzzle pieces (especially important for monochrome puzzles) : our current choice is a black piece of fabric
 - Ensure all pieces are visible and well-separated in the input image

 The device chosen for taking the images is a Samsung Galaxy S24 Ultra.